Joe Marelle

 Joseph Marelle Sr. (born March 17, 1951) is an American former high school basketball coach and motivational speaker.
-He is one of the most successful high school basketball coaches in the U.S. state of Georgia.
+He is one of the most successful high school basketball coaches in Georgia.
 After surviving both non-Hodgkin's lymphoma and acute leukemia, Marelle started speaking publicly about his experience in Georgia and the national high school and college basketball communities.

 Career and education

 Marelle was named head basketball coach at Duluth High School in 1981, where he coached for 19 seasons.
 He also was the school's athletic director from 1991 to 2001.
 During his tenure, his teams won four Georgia state sub-region championships, and in 1985 he led his team to the semifinals of the Georgia Class AA tournament.
 Marelle was named the Gwinnett County Coach of the Year in 1985, 1986, and 1995.

 Marelle also worked as the head coach of Mount Pisgah Christian School from 2005 to 2007, a tenure that included a Class AAA state championship in his first year as head coach, and a 30-9 record over that span.

 After working at Mount Pisgah, Marelle transitioned to an assistant coaching role at Greater Atlanta Christian School, where he coached from 2009 to 2014 and helped the school compile a 121-9 record during those years.

 Marelle graduated from the University of North Florida with a degree in physical education and earned a master's degree from the University of Tennessee in 1975.